Skip to main content

 Most healthspan work requires a 12-month relationship to track changes and adjust the plan.
 We do offer "Executive Audit" one-time consultations for patients who already have a primary care doctor and want a strategic review.
 Most one-time patients eventually become members.

 Yes.
 Many of our members come in with a partner.
-We tailor each plan individually but coordinate when it makes sense, especially for shared lifestyle factors like sleep environment, kitchen strategy, and exercise routines.
+We personalize each plan individually but coordinate when it makes sense, particularly for shared lifestyle factors like sleep environment, kitchen strategy, and exercise routines.

 Deep-Dive Questions